oils-for-unix/oils/doc/ysh-tour.md

 ### Multi-line Commands

-Oil's `...` prefix lets you write long commands, pipelines, and `&&` chains without `\` line continuations.
+The YSH `...` prefix lets you write long commands, pipelines, and `&&` chains without `\` line continuations.

     ... find /bin               # traverse this directory and